Jbsmartaleck/alx-system_engineering-devops/0x01-shell_permissions/README.md

  Command 1 prints the effective username of the current user Command 2 prints all the groups the current user is part of Command 3 is to change file owner
  Command 4 creates an empty file
+ Command 5 makes a file executable